-The WHO have done Hyde Park before, back on the 1996 Quadrophenia Tour (the first tour Zak joined on drums), again for 2 songs during the big Live 8 world broadcast, and the following year we headlined the Calling Festival in 2006.
+The Who have done Hyde Park before, back on the 1996 Quadrophenia Tour (the first tour Zak joined on drums), again for two songs during the big Live 8 world broadcast, and the following year we headlined the Calling Festival in 2006.
 There were no doubts it would be a good and well-received show.

 The day before we’d loaded in the equipment to the big stage and surveyed the scene.
 They’ve made the stage into a huge wrap-around video screen; it surrounds the entire stage and continues out to the sides where the speaker towers hang.
 The speakers themselves appear to hang from a giant pair of trees, not badly done, which give the feeling of being in the park itself – a little greenery to soften the big metal towers and hard lines of video screens.